Maurice King (basketball): Personal life

-King had four children Yasmin Brown, Calvin Wainright, Maurice King III, and Kimberly King-Crawford.
+King had four children: Yasmin Brown, Calvin Wainright, Maurice King III, and Kimberly King-Crawford.
 Two of King's grandsons, Ish Wainright and Amaad Wainright, also played college basketball.

-During his career at Baylor, Ish Wainright played in 4 NCAA tournaments, including advancing to the Sweet Sixteen in 2014 and 2017.
+During his career at Baylor, Ish Wainright played in four NCAA tournaments, including advancing to the Sweet Sixteen in 2014 and 2017.
 In one game he played for Baylor against Kansas, he honored his father's legacy by having his name be called Ishmail King-Wainright instead of just Ishmail Wainright.
-Wainright also played college football for one season in Baylor as a tight end, to the point where he once joined the Buffalo Bills under their training camp roster after graduating from Baylor.
-Ishmail currently plays for the Phoenix Suns, previously under a two-way contract throughout the 2021–22 season before getting a full-time contract with them in 2022 and then being on another two-way contract for the 2022–23 season.
+Wainright also played college football for one season in Baylor as a tight end, to the point where he once joined the Buffalo Bills of the NFL under their training camp roster after graduating from Baylor.
+Ishmail previously played for the Phoenix Suns and Portland Trail Blazers in the NBA for three seasons from 2021 until 2024; he is currently playing for the Hapoel Tel Aviv B.C. in Israel.
 He has also played for the Uganda men's national basketball team for events like the FIBA AfroBasket 2021.

 Amaad Wainright previously played college basketball for Trinity Valley Community College before transferring to Kansas State University starting in their 2017–18 season.
-During that specific season, Wainright and Kansas State made it to the 2018 NCAA Tournament, going as far as the Elite 8 in their tournament run that season.
+During that specific season, Wainright and Kansas State made it to the 2018 NCAA tournament, going as far as the Elite 8 in their tournament run that season.
 However, he transferred out of Kansas State the following season, joining the LSU–Shreveport Pilots basketball team for his final two years in college.